 - are pregnant or plan to become pregnant.
 It is not known if EDURANT® will harm your unborn baby.
 Tell your healthcare professional if you become pregnant during treatment with EDURANT®

 are breastfeeding or plan to breastfeed.
 Do not breastfeed if you take EDURANT®

 - You should not breastfeed if you have HIV-1 because of the risk of passing HIV-1 to your baby.

-Do not start taking a new medicine without telling your healthcare provider.
-Your healthcare provider can tell you if it is safe to take EDURANT® with other medicines.
+Do not start taking a new medicine without telling your healthcare professional.
+Your healthcare professional can tell you if it is safe to take EDURANT® with other medicines.

 How should I take EDURANT®?